SteveGremory/SugarHTTPS/README.md

 ## Installation

-Right now, You can only test the library as it's under heavy development and pre-alpha stages.
-To use the library just to test it out, do the following:
+To install the library, follow the given steps:

 1. Clone the repo
 2. make sure you have the following installed:
    - libcURL
    - The Meson Build System
    - CMake
    - pkgConfig
    - Python
+3. in the SugarHTTPS directory, run the following command: `sudo sh ./install.sh`

 ## License